Khendricks16/WOCC-BOT/local_required_data.md

 # All Environment Variables For Repository #
-The following is all the required environment variables needed for full functionally of the program in a shell script format:
+The following are all the required environment variables needed for full functionality of the program in a shell script format:
 ```sh
 export GM_TK="" # GroupMe API Token
 export USER_ID="" # GroupMe User ID For Account The Bot Will Run Under